The Supplements and Diet of the World's Strongest Man (2019) – Martins Licis

 Final Thoughts

-You might also enjoy these posts comparing glutamine and BCAAs, creatine and BCAAs, and BCAA powders and pills
+You might also enjoy these posts comparing glutamine and BCAAs, creatine and BCAAs, and BCAA powders and pills.
+We also have an article on the best supplements if you're trying to get stronger.

 About the Author